robsonvn/laravel-couchdb/readme.md

 1. This library is under development, so use on your own.
 2. CouchDB **IS NOT** Mongo DB, does not work as Mongo DB and does not have the same resources as Mongo DB, so **DO NOT** expect to do everthing that [jenssegers/laravel-mongodb](https://github.com/jenssegers/laravel-mongodb) library does in the same way it does.
-3. CouchDB does not have the concept of collection as MongoDB, so we are using "collections" by adding an attribute (doc_collection) in every single document.
-Please, treat doc_collection as a reserved attribute.
-Use of collections is not optional.

 * CouchDB has many limitations dealing with Mango Query that force us to process somethings in memory, which directly impacts on our library performance, please check out the [Couch Limitations](#couchdb-limitations) and the [Limitations](#limitations) sections for more details.